 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.

 The Company reclassifies debt instruments only when its business model for managing those assets changes.

-YEAR ENDED 31 DECEMBER 2018 (Expressed in Jamaican dollar unless otherwise indicated)
+As at 31 December 2018 (Expressed in Jamaican dollars unless otherwise indicated)